 You should be able to demonstrate high standards of discipline, punctuality and attendance.
-It is essential that each learner works to the deadlines set or they may face changes to, or withdrawal from, their study programme.
+It is essential that each student works to the deadlines set or they may face changes to, or withdrawal from, their study programme.

-Practical sessions are compulsory, so learners must also be physically able to take part in both indoor and outdoor sessions.
+Practical sessions are compulsory, so students must also be physically able to take part in both indoor and outdoor sessions.
 Although current gym membership is not required, you will be expected to use the gym as part of your ongoing professional development.

 The course will also include a work placement, tutorials and the development of English and maths skills.